Many businesses walk into their promotions blind.

 While the techniques are proven and the fundamentals similar across different retail sectors, any organisation looking for assistance with promotional optimisation should opt for a service provider that adopts a consultative approach.
 We recommend the following three step process, for example:

-Step 2: Working collaboratively, a data-driven solution is developed to deliver on the vasdlue equation and address the identified business challenges
+2. Working collaboratively, a data-driven solution is developed to deliver on the value equation and address the identified business challenges

-Step 3: Implement and support the agreed solution— ensuring practical, commercial outcomes with a return on investment typically achieved with subsequent promotions.
+3. Implement and support the agreed solution - ensuring practical, commercial outcomes with a return on investment typically achieved with subsequent promotions.

 Anecdotal evidence at a large retailer indicated that out-of-stock issues were potentially having an effect on sales, but justifying additional investment into distribution was difficult because the lost revenue from out-of-stocks could not be quantified.
 The retailer had tried and failed to perform these analytics using only supply-side information.

-Datamine was asked to examine the problem and by adding demand-side analytics was able to provide a good estimation of the cost of out-of-stocks at a product and store level.
-This not only helped with the investment decision, but also had the added benefit of highlighting what proved to be significant disparities in operational effectiveness between different stores — enabling systemic changes to be made which ensured ongoing effectiveness.
+Datamine was asked to examine the problem and, by adding demand-side analytics, was able to provide a good estimation of the cost of out-of-stocks at a product and store level.
+This not only helped with the investment decision, but also had the added benefit of highlighting what proved to be significant disparities in operational effectiveness between different stores.
+This enabled systemic changes to be made, which consequently ensured ongoing effectiveness.

-The results of the double benefit were quickly seen as by improving stock availability and out-of-stock processes, the analytics project rapidly delivered a net benefit of nearly two hundred thousand pounds per week.
+The results of the double benefit were quickly seen - by improving stock availability and out-of-stock processes, the analytics project rapidly delivered a net benefit of nearly two hundred thousand pounds per week.